Lansdowne (Natchez, Mississippi): Antebellum history

-The property became known as Lansdowne when Charlotte Hunt and her new husband George Matthews Marshall, a Princeton University graduate, built their lavish home on the 727 acres in 1852–1853.
-The hunting estate was named after the Marshall's English friend, the Marquess of Lansdowne, probably because it made them feel like English landed gentry.
+The property became known as Lansdowne when Charlotte Hunt and her new husband George Matthews Marshall, a Princeton University graduate, built an expansive Greek Revival residence on the 727 acres in 1852–1853.
+The estate was named after the Marshalls' English acquaintance, the Marquess of Lansdowne, reflecting the aspirations of many wealthy Southern planter families to emulate English aristocratic culture.

-George and Charlotte's great wealth originated from both of their parents' families.
-Charlotte's father, Jefferson County, Mississippi planter David Hunt - one of the only 35 millionaires in the U.S. in 1860 - gave the five of his seven children who reached adulthood before the Civil War $70,000 (by his valuation) in assets from his estate.
+George and Charlotte's wealth originated largely from plantation agriculture and their families' exploitation of enslaved African labor.
+Charlotte's father, Jefferson County, Mississippi planter David Hunt, one of the wealthiest Americans in 1860, gave five of his seven children who reached adulthood before the Civil War $70,000 (by his valuation) in estate assets.
 He lived a few miles from Lansdowne on Woodlawn Plantation.
-Each married child received at least one plantation, about 100 enslaved Africans and a set of silver from Baltimore.
-Thus, Charlotte received the Lansdowne property on the high ground near Natchez for her home, and Arcola cotton Plantation in the very fertile flood-prone land of Tensas Parish near the Mississippi River town of Waterproof for an income.
+Each married child received at least one plantation, the enslavement of approximately 100 Africans, and a set of silver from Baltimore.
+Thus, Charlotte received the Lansdowne property on the high ground near Natchez for her home, and Arcola cotton plantation in the very fertile flood-prone land of Tensas Parish near the Mississippi River town of Waterproof as a source of plantation income generated through enslaved labor.

-George's father, banker and planter Levin R. Marshall - also one of the 35 U.S. millionaires in 1860 - was surely involved in financing George's fine residence on Lansdowne, as well as, in expanding Arcola Plantation.
+George's father, banker and planter Levin R. Marshall, also among the wealthiest enslaving planters and financiers in the United States before the Civil War, likely helped finance George's residence on Lansdowne, as well as, in expanding Arcola plantation.
 Levin R. Marshall lived at the suburban Natchez estate known as Richmond.